libmapper/libmapper/README.markdown

 delay, etc.  We plan to tackle this problem by allowing timestamped signals using OSC bundles, which will likely require some changes to liblo, the OSC implementation used by libmapper.

+As mentioned above, the ability to design many-to-one mapping connections will also be explored in future development of libmapper.

 License
 -------